KAA Gent: 2010s

-On 21 May 2015, Ghent clinched their first Belgium League title by defeating Standard Liège 2–0 at home, automatically qualifying for the group stage of the UEFA Champions League.
+On 21 May 2015, Gent clinched their first Belgium League title by defeating Standard Liège 2–0 at home, automatically qualifying for the group stage of the UEFA Champions League.
 Gent were drawn in Group H, against Russian champions Zenit Saint Petersburg, the Spanish team Valencia and the French Lyon.
-The Belgian champions were able to perform better than expected.
-On matchday 1, Ghent draw 1–1 with Olympique Lyon at Ghelamco Arena, securing their first point in Champions League group stages, after Milićević scored to bring the score to a tie, conceding Jallet's goal.
-In matchday 2, they were beaten by Zenit 1–2 at Petrovsky Stadium, Saint Petersburg, Russia; they were led 0–1 with a goal by Dzyuba and managed to bring the score to a 1–1 tie with a goal by Matton, but Russian international Shatov scored for Ghent's first Champions League group stage defeat.
-On matchday 3, they lost again 1–2 against Valencia on Mestalla, Valencia, Spain; they hold Valencia in a 1–1 tie before the half break, but Mitrović's own goal in the 71st minute put an end to their hopes for a draw.
-On matchday 4, at Ghelamco Arena, Gent beat Valencia 1–0, after Kums successfully converted a penalty kick in the 49th minute to obtain their historical first Champions League victory.
-On matchday 5, at Stade de Gerland, Lyon, France, Ghent beat Lyon 2–1; Ferri's 0–1 goal was conceded when Milićević brought the score to a tie, only for substitute Coulibaly to score the most dramatic goal of winners with the last touch of the match, in the 95th minute as Gent earned qualification in either Champions League or Europa League knockout phases.
-In order to qualify for the Champions League knock-out phases, Gent needed a victory against group leaders Zenit, as it could qualify even if Valencia would win at Lyon thanks to their away goal.
-On marchday 6, Gent won 2–1 against Zenit, finishing the group on second place and becoming only the second Belgian team to advance to the Champions League knockout phase, as Lyon beat Valencia, after Anderlecht in 2000–01.
-In the round of 16, they were drawn against Wolfsburg.
-In the first leg at Ghelamco Stadium, Ghent, Belgium, Gent were defeated 2–3 by Wolfsburg, after being led with 0–3 and managing to score two goals in the last ten minutes.
-The second game, this time in Wolfsburg, ended 1–0, setting an end to Ghent's European tournament.
-However, It was the best european season for them.
-In the 2016/17 season, they played Europe League.
-They faced Tottenham, first winning at home in the Ghelamco Arena and then drawing in Wembley, thus advancing on aggregate.
-Around 8000 KAA Gent fans attended the match in the away-end, after they were awarded an extra 1000 tickets for their excellent reputation.
-In the next round they faced fellow Belgian side KRC Genk, this time on the losing end.
-That set an end for their 2nd best european season.
+On matchday 1, Gent draw 1–1 with Olympique Lyon at Ghelamco Arena, securing their first point in the Champions League group stages.
+In matchday 2, they were beaten by Zenit 1–2 at Petrovsky Stadium, Saint Petersburg, Russia.
+On matchday 3, they lost again 1–2 against Valencia at Mestalla, Valencia, Spain.
+On matchday 4, at Ghelamco Arena, Gent defeated Valencia 1–0, after Sven Kums successfully converted a penalty kick in the second half to obtain their first Champions League victory.
+On matchday 5, at Stade de Gerland, Lyon, France, Gent beat Lyon 2–1 with a dramatic winning goal with the last touch of the match in the 95th minute.
+On matchday 6, Gent won 2–1 against Zenit, finishing the group in second place and becoming only the second Belgian team to advance to the Champions League knockout phase after Anderlecht in 2000–01.
+In the round of 16, Gent were drawn against Wolfsburg.
+In the first leg at Ghelamco Stadium, Gent were defeated 2–3 by Wolfsburg.
+The second game, this time in Wolfsburg, ended 1–0, ending Gent's European tournament.
+However, it was the best European season for them.

+In the 2016–17 season, Gent played in the Europa League.
+They faced Tottenham Hotspur, first winning at home in the Ghelamco Arena and then drawing in Wembley, thus advancing on aggregate.
+Around 8,000 KAA Gent fans attended the match in the away-end, after they were awarded an extra 1,000 tickets for their excellent reputation.
+In the next round they were defeated by fellow Belgian side KRC Genk.